What’s the Difference Between Porsche PDK and Tiptronic?

 Tiptronic gearboxes start life as a standard torque converter automatic sourced from ZF.
 This style of transmission uses a series of planetary gear sets, clutch packs, and a torque converter to transfer power from the engine to the ground.
 Porsche made some changes to the original gearbox provided by ZF to improve performance.

 The computer that controls the transmission can adapt to different driving styles and move between several preset “maps” that control how the transmission shifts.
-This dynamic adjustment, in addition to the ability to select gears on the steering wheel or with the shifter, allows the Tiptronic transmission to be sporty, and retain the smooth driving of a regular automatic.
+This dynamic adjustment, in addition to the ability to select gears on the steering wheel, allows the Tiptronic transmission to be sporty, and retain the smooth driving of a regular automatic.
 Modern Tiptronic transmissions are used almost solely in the Porsche Cayenne SUV.

 Porsches PDK transmission is a dual-clutch automatic.
 Dual-clutch transmissions are engineered in a very similar way to a regular manual transmission and provide the most rapid and responsive shifts available in production cars.